Ostrobothnia and Central Ostrobothnia

 Reception of refugees

 Ostrobothnian municipalities have been active both in receiving quota refugees and in providing refugees placement in municipalities.
 There are reception centres in Kristiinankaupunki, Pietarsaari, Vaasa and Vöyri.
-Vöyri has also a group home for unaccompanied minor asylum seekers.
-Unaccompanied minors who have received a residence permit usually transfer to a family group home in Vöyri or Pietarsaari.
+Vöyri has a hybrid unit for unaccompanied minors and young persons.
+That is a combined group home and a family group home.
 Kokkola receives quota refugees in Central Ostrobothnia.

 Integration in Ostrobothnia or Central Ostrobothnia

-Welcome Office provides information about the Finnish society and its services for immigrants in the municipalities of Vaasa, Vöyri, Mustasaari, Närpiö, Maalahti, Korsnäs, Kaskinen and Kristiinankaupunki, while the information service Kotouttamisportti serves immigrants in the Pietarsaari region.
-Kokkola has a low-threshold information, counselling and guidance service, organised as part of a European Social Fund project (Osana).
+Welcome Office provides information about the Finnish society and its services for immigrants in the municipalities of Vaasa, Vöyri, Mustasaari, Närpiö, Maalahti, Korsnäs, Kaskinen and Kristiinankaupunki, while the information service Kotouttamisportti serves all immigrants in the Pietarsaari region.

 Resurssirengas is an open information channel and cooperation network operating in the region of Vaasa.
 The City of Vaasa has the responsibility for its administration.
 The network meets regularly once every 2–3 months.

 South Ostrobothnia has an immigration forum for key operators dealing with immigrants.
 It focuses especially on issues concerning education and training for immigrants.
-It meets three to four times a year.
+It consists specially of central actors in the region that meet immigrants in their daily jobs.
+The network meets three to four times a year.